ShareFacebook Twitter AddThis

 To dry herbs, simply tie them together and hang in a sunny spot away from any humidity.
 To dry fruits or vegetables, set them out on a clean surface and keep them in the sun for a few weeks (this only works well in dry, warm climates).
 A more modern method of drying is to use an electric dehydrating machine.

 Salting is a sub category of the drying method.
 The main difference here is that salt is added to products, mainly meat and fish, to draw out moisture.
 This lowers the bacteria content and makes food adaptable for later use.
-Adding salt to animal protein turns it into a bit leathery.
+Adding salt to animal protein turns it a bit leathery.
 Popular foods made in this tradition are beef jerky and dry salted cod.

 In order to can foods, you need heat.
-The canning technique was developed by a French chemist during 1795 and was used to preserve food for Napoleon's army.
+The canning technique was developed by a French chemist in 1795 and was used to preserve food for Napoleon's army.
 Canning is a popular way of preserving fruits, vegetables and meats.

 The main difference between this category and canning is that you need two things for pickling: salt and acid.
 Pickling requires you soak your produce, most famously cucumbers, in a brine with salt.
 When they have pickled for the desired amount of time you transfer them to a jar full of vinegar.
 At this point you can use the canning method to produce a vacuum seal, if you wish.